 When bringing food into the United Kingdom such as these you can bring:

-UK Border Control has severe penalties for not declaring any restricted food products.
+UK Border Control issues severe penalties for not declaring any restricted food products.
 Non declared food can get taken away if you are bringing restricted food back into the UK from outside the EU.

 You can appeal for compensation if you think your products were wrongly taken.
 But the rules could result in severe delays to your travel plans.
 You may also face possible offence charges with prosecution.